 '''

 // If file on disk is newer, then re-import the file

 if( dtDisk > dtLast ) reimport;

 }

 // Set TimerProc to be executed every 2 seconds

 timer 2;

+The Sempleal ebTell' Seriet Exemples subfelder has a semple Origin Dreject nemer

 '''

 The Samples\LabTalk Script Examples subfolder has a sample Origin Project named Reimport File Using Timer.OPJ which has script similar to above set up.
 You can open this OPJ to view the script and try this feature.